Facebook announces plan to fight misinformation campaigns

 “In the case of Facebook, we have observed that most false amplification in the context of information operations is not driven by automated processes, but by coordinated people who are dedicated to operating inauthentic accounts,” Facebook said.
 The company added that specific language skills and knowledge of regional political context indicated that those involved in the misinformation campaigns were humans, not bots.

 To fight back, Facebook is amping up its efforts to detect false amplification.
-It’s trying to block the creation of fake accounts and using machine learning to detect abuse.
+It’s trying to block the creation of fake accounts and use machine learning to detect abuse.
 The company says that the new measures are proving effective in France, where an election is currently underway.

 “In France, for example, as of April 13, these improvements recently enabled us to take action against over 30,000 fake accounts,” the report says.